apify/apify-docs/sources/academy/platform/getting_started/actors.md

 Once an Actor has been pushed to the Apify platform, they can be shared to the world through the [Apify Store](https://apify.com/store), and even monetized after going public.

-> Though the majority of Actors that are currently on the Apify platform are scrapers, crawlers, or automation software, Actors are not limited to just scraping.
-They are just pieces of code running in Docker containers, which means they can be used for nearly anything.
+> Though the majority of Actors that are currently on the Apify platform are scrapers, crawlers, or automation software, Actors are not limited to scraping.
+They can be any program running in a Docker container.

 ## Actors on the Apify platform {#actors-on-platform}